-Intrauterine insemination (IUI) is the flushing of specially washed sperm through a thin flexible tube (catheter) directly into the uterus.
+Intrauterine insemination (IUI) is the flushing of sperm directly into the uterus.
+This is done through a thin, flexible tube (catheter).

 Artificial insemination (AI) is the placement of sperm into a woman's cervix or vagina.
 The sperm then travel into the uterus and fallopian tubes, where they may fertilize an egg.

 - Can be done with sperm from the male partner or a donor.

 - Are done during the most fertile part of a woman's cycle (ovulation).

 - Can be combined with superovulation treatment to increase the chances of conception.
 Superovulation uses medicine or hormones to promote multiple egg production.

 Health Tools help you make wise health decisions or take action to improve your health.